dlang-tour/core/public/content/en/basics.md

 import std.stdio;

+/**
-/// Calculates the minimum of all values
-/// in slice recursively.
-For every recursive
-/// call a sub-slice is taken thus we don't
-/// create a copy and don't do any allocations.
+Calculates the minimum of all values in slice recursively.
+For every recursive call a sub-slice is taken thus we don't create a copy and don't do any allocations.
-///
-/// Note: @nogc is magic flag which tells the
-/// compiler to make NO allocations inside
-/// this function.
+*/
-int minimum(int[] slice) @nogc
+int minimum(int[] slice)
 {
     assert(slice.length > 0);
     if (slice.length == 1)